Write-Through and Write-Behind Caching Overview

 To use Write-Through Caching in your application, you need to first implement the IWriteThruProvider

 interface.
-NCache will internally use this custom provider to perform write operations on the data source.
-NCache will call your
+NCache will internally use this custom provider to perform write

-provider behind write operations (Add, Insert, Remove/Delete) API calls with Write-Through.
+provider behind write operations (Add, Insert, Remove/Delete) API calls with

-Currently, NCache provides two modes for Write-Through caching given below:
+Currently NCache provides two modes for Write-Through caching given below:

 - Write-Through (Updates data source synchronously)